Healthy Sales funnels can grow neglected if you don’t maintain them regularly.

 That’s the bad news.

-Good news is that there are KPIs you can track to keep your sales funnel healthy.
+The good news is that there are KPIs you can track to keep a healthy sales funnel.

 Let’s take a look!

 Wait, What Exactly Is a Healthy Sales Funnel?

 A healthy sales funnel, much like a healthy body, has all its parts running at optimal levels and contributing to the greater purpose.

 In life, that’s good, painless living.
 In sales, that’s a steady stream of prospects that are turning into customers.